JMC50/nas/Docs/configuration/storage-config.md

 ---

-*For additional storage optimization and advanced configurations, see [Performance Guide](../operations/performance-guide.md) and [Backup & Restore Guide](../operations/backup-restore.md).*
+*For additional storage optimization and advanced configurations, see [Backup & Restore Guide](../operations/backup-restore.md) and [Troubleshooting Guide](../operations/troubleshooting.md).*